minimindgames/meta-minimindgames/README.md

 ## Webbox distro

 Finally, it's kind of dirty to modify `local.conf` extensively.
-This project has distro and image containing changes made so far.
+This project has configuration files containing the changes needed, so you can use them to build Webbox image.
 ```
 ~/poky/build$ git clone git@github.com:minimindgames/meta-webbox.git ../meta-webbox/
 ~/poky/build$ bitbake-layers add-layer ../meta-webbox
 ~/poky/build$ DISTRO=webbox MACHINE=intel-corei7-64 bitbake webbox-image
 ```

-Now, we should have something like `tmp/deploy/images/intel-corei7-64/webbox-image-intel-corei7-64.wic` which we can flash on NUC.
+Now, you should have something like `tmp/deploy/images/intel-corei7-64/webbox-image-intel-corei7-64.wic` to flash on NUC.

 ## Conclusion

 We have now a Linux based webbox with Chromium browser.

-Let's find and play some great HTML5 games, e.g. at https://itch.io/games/platform-web and see also my games at https://minimindgames.com/webbox/.
+Webbox is great for streaming at https://www.youtube.com/, playing your favorite music and also for HTML5 games e.g. at https://itch.io/games/platform-web.

+Enjoy your home brewed Webbox!

 ## Tips and tricks

+Webbox device tips:
+- Update `date -s "2022..."` if your device has no time to handle https-pages, e.g. in Chromium

 Yocto tips:
 - GEMU is very slow - patience is a virtue